Silas-N-Schlax/kepler_scavenger_hunt/src/rules.md

   # Below are the Rules for the Scavenger Hunt.

   1. You may NOT under any circumstances use AI (ex.
 ChatGPT) or Google (*unless otherwise stated!*) to figure out the riddles.
-You may use parents as help.
+You may use parents as help. **Google Map (or alternative)is always permitted!**
   2. Do NOT disclose any of the clues to other teams.
 Keep that information within your team only.
   3. Do NOT tamper with any of the clues once you find them.
   4. **DO NOT sabotage other teams!**